top of page

 Riders will use their D key.

-When D key is called in a move, the riders will use their D key during the move.
+When D key is called in a move, the riders will use their D key (right) during the move.

 REVERSE